TL;DR

 What is the maximum age to get life insurance?

-Is the life insurance payout tax-free?
+Is the life insurance claim payment potentially tax-efficient?

 What happens if I outlive my term life insurance policy?